thiagodff/VUTTR/backend/README.md

 - [API Blueprint](https://apiblueprint.org/)

 ## Getting started

+You can use the api: https://vuttr-api-bossabox.herokuapp.com/

+or run on your own computer:

 1. Clone this repo using `git clone https://github.com/thiagodff/VUTTR`
 2. Move yourself to the appropriate directory: `cd VUTTR/backend`<br>